 "Scary" Halloween Games

-The object of the game is simple, each player tries to bounce the ping pong balls into the jack-o-lantern!
-They have three tries.
-This works best where balls can bounce.
+The object of the game is simple; each player tries to bounce the ping pong balls into the jack-o-lantern!
+They have three tries, which works best where balls can bounce.
 You can make it harder for older kids by saying, the ball must bounce only once.

 The Mummy Wrap

 To play mummy wrap, all you need is a package of toilet paper.
 Divide your guests into two teams, have each team designate a "mummy!"
 With younger kids, they may find it funny to have a mommy be the mummy.

 Make sure there is someone to judge at the end.
 In the end, the best mummy wins!

 Pass the Pumpkin

 There are a couple of ways to play this game.
 One is to have enough pumpkin or gourds for all guests, with each having a scary word or number on them.
 As the music plays, they pass the pumpkins or gourds in a circle.
-Once the music stops everyone should have one gourd in their hand.
-The person running the music then yells out a number or Halloween phrase and that person wins a prize.
-This can go on until everyone has won a prize.
+Once the music stops, everyone should have one gourd in their hand.
+The person running the music then yells out a number or Halloween phrase, and that person wins a prize, which can go on until everyone has won a prize.

 Another version is more geared for young children as it is the Halloween version of musical chairs, except instead of chairs, there are pumpkins and/or gourds that the children will hold.
 You should use one less pumpkin than children playing.
 With this game, as the music plays, the kids pass the pumpkins.
-Once the music stops all the children who have a pumpkin need to put both hands on their pumpkin.
-This avoids there being a pumpkin in between two people.
+Once the music stops, all the children, who have a pumpkin need to put both hands on it; therefore, no pumpkin ends up between two people.
 The person without a pumpkin is out.
 When the game resumes, make sure to take another pumpkin out, so the next person can be eliminated.